PhilipYip1988/python-notebooks/anaconda/windows/install.md

 As Miniconda is a bootstrap version of Anaconda most of the applications are not preinstalled in the Miniconda base Python environment.
 Typically these applications only become available when they are installed, however this is usually in another custom Python environment (see next section).

-TInteractive Python (IPython) can be launched using:
+Interactive Python (IPython) can be launched using:

 ```powershell
 ipython